 According to a study published in the June 2006 edition of the Journal of the American College of Nutrition, researchers at the University of Wisconsin-Madison found that the average up-sized meal at a fast food establishment cost an extra 67 cents, added 73 calories, and produced an average 36-gram weight gain.

-Regardless of whether plastic impacts their pant size, credit card users that revolve a balance can be sure those charged fast food meals will definitely impact their wallets.
+Regardless of whether plastic impacts their pants size, credit card users who revolve balances can be sure those charged fast food meals will impact their wallets.